FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 <h3>Dramatis Personae</h3>

-The following people at `test.com` legitimately have accounts within the Application
+The following people at `test.com` legitimately have accounts within the Application:

--   Alice, she will be the Administrator of the **Keyrock** Application
+-   Alice, she will be the Administrator of the **Keyrock** Application.
 -   Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
     -   Manager1
     -   Manager2